 Active cruelty is a higher degree offense subject to harsher consequences.
 However, a conviction for either category can result in serious penalties in Salt Lake City, Utah.
 The government is under pressure by animal rights groups and other interested parties to enforce harsh penalties in such cases.

 If you are facing charges of animal cruelty, animal abuse, dog fighting or a similar crime, seek representation from a defense attorney who understands the charges and how to build a solid, effective defense.
-I am attorney Daniel Matern and I have more than 25 years of experience defending people charged with serious offenses.
+I am attorney Daniel Matern and I have years of experience defending people charged with serious offenses.
 I am skilled at minimizing penalties, negotiating plea agreements, and advocating for clients’ rights at trial.